The Charterhouse, Coventry

-The Charterhouse, Coventry (also known as St. Anne's Priory, Coventry) is a grade I listed building on London Road, Coventry, in the West Midlands of England.
+Charterhouse, Coventry (also known as St. Anne's Priory, Coventry) is a grade I listed building on London Road, Coventry, in the West Midlands of England.

 The current building incorporates remains from the charterhouse of St Anne, the foundation stone for which was laid in 1385 by King Richard II.
 It contains additions from the 15th and 16th centuries, as well as several wall paintings dating to the same era.
 It ceased operation as a monastery during the Dissolution of the Monasteries.
 Some of the original window tracery still survives.
 It was used as a private home from 1848 to around 1940 when it was left as a centre for arts and culture.

 The Coach House and Medieval Precinct Wall to the Charterhouse form a group of listed buildings.
 The Charterhouse itself is a grade I listed building, the precinct wall is grade II* listed, the coach house is grade II listed, and the whole site is a Scheduled Ancient Monument.